About the Data Catalog

 Nicole Contaxis

-Data Services Librarian, Lead of Data Discovery
+Data Librarian, Head of Data Sharing and Metadata Management

 Michelle